elagralinska/APL/README.md

   ## Installation and usage
-  APL can be run directly from R. Before running the tool, make sure that following R packages are installed on your machine:
+  APL can be run directly from R, however it also requires Python.
+Before running the tool, please make sure that Python is installed on your machine and that you have installed following R packages:
   - `shiny`
   - `reticulate`
   - `ggplot2`